narpfel/kiro/README.md

 or command line interfaces that are more advanced than the usual REPL style CLI.

-Kilo was written by Salvatore Sanfilippo aka antirez and is released under the BSD 2 clause license.
+Kiro was written under the name Kilo by Salvatore Sanfilippo aka antirez and is released under the BSD 2 clause license.